 In response to the Royal Commission into Family Violence (and its 227 recommendations), the Victorian Government commissioned The Shannon Company, in partnership with BehaviourWorks, to develop a public education campaign aimed at moving family violence to the forefront of things we have to deal with as a community.

 Family, on the other hand, acknowledges it’s not just intimate partner violence that’s the issue.
-And, there are many permutations of a family; couples, siblings, inter-generational relationships or blended families.
+And, there are many permutations of a family.

 And while violence can be physical, the way we think about it can also be emotional, financial and psychological abuse, including controlling and coercive behaviours.

 Eighty per cent of reported violence is perpetrated by men.
-While this is the starting point for the campaign – male perpetrators abusing their female partners – we need to realise it’s just the start of a longer shift in attitudes; by reinforcing respect and equality, the campaign aims to build an environment in which both women and men feel comfortable to seek help.
+While this is the starting point for the campaign – male perpetrators abusing their female partners – we also want to shift attitudes; by reinforcing respect and equality, the campaign aims to build an environment in which both women and men feel comfortable to seek help.

 The phrase ‘For our children’s future’ was tested and resonated strongly with focus groups.